mvolkmann/blog/src/astro.md

 it uses Zod for schema of validation. what is the reasonable number of markdown documents to have in a collection weir if you need more than you should use a database?

-what does the acronym slug stand for? transitions are disabled if the user selected “prefers reduced motion” in there browser (or is this an OS setting?).
-The Image component does more optimization in a production build than it does when running in Dev mode.
-What are the differences? which browsers do not support webp images?
-I assume Astro is smart enough to not optimize to those for browsers that don’t support them. learn about and document using the Astro Dev toolbar that appears at the bottom of the page in the browser when running in dev mode. does the image optimization provided by Astro completely remove the need to use an app like Squosh.
+learn about and document using the Astro Dev toolbar that appears at the bottom of the page in the browser when running in dev mode.